 Kinetics of the plane motion of a particle; equations of motion, dynamic equilibrium, work and energy.
-Kinetics of systems of particles; impulse and momentum.
+Kinetics of systems of particles; impulse and mornentum.
 Rotation of rigid bodies about a fixed axis.
 Belt, rope and chain drives, gear trains.

-5.030 Engineering C

-SS L2T4 or L/T6
+5.030 Engineering C S1 or S2 L2T4 or L/T6